Chi-teck/zoho-crm-connector/README.md

 # Zoho CRM connector

-A simple connector to Zoho CRM API version 3.
+A simple connector to Zoho CRM API v3.

 Unlike official Zoho SDK this connector does not provide helpers for each API endpoint.
 Essentially this is just a thin wrapper around Guzzle HTTP client that authorizes requests